srobo/docs/simulator/programming/time.md

 In the simulated environment, time advances only at the pace that the simulator is run and in cooperation with the controller code (such as the code controlling your robot).
-As a result, using the `time` method to know how long your robot has been running for or `sleep` method to wait for some duration is the most reliable way of implementing precise movements in your robot
+As a result, using `time.time` to know how long your robot has been running for or `time.sleep` to wait for some duration will have unpredictable results, especially when run on a computer other than the one you are developing on (such as during the competition).

+Instead your code should explicitly signal to the simulator when it is ready for time to advance and should query for the current time from the simulator.
+This can be done by using the methods detailed below.

 <div class="info">
   If you find that the simulator freezes then this indicates that your code is